crystal-lang/rfcs/text/0003-wait-group.md

 # Guide-level explanation

 Introduce a new WaitGroup class that would keep a counter of how many fibers to wait for, each fiber would report when they're done, and the main fiber only be resumed once all fibers are done.

 All methods can be called concurrently as well as in parallel (so the type must be thread-safe), and there may be multiple fibers waiting on the same WaitGroup at the same time.

+The following rules must be respected:

+1. the counter must be incremented before it can be decremented;
+2. the counter must be incremented before a fiber can wait.

 The main usage is very close to how we'd use a Channel(Nil), except that we resume the main fiber once (not N times) and we don't pass any value to a queue (less allocations, less moving data).
 The intent is also more clear: a fiber is waiting, a fiber reports that it terminated.